helidon-io/helidon/docs/guides/maven.md

 quickstart example][standalone-quick].
 This example has a standalone POM that you can pattern your own application POM after.

-For more details on Helidon application POMs see the [Helidon’s Application POMS][helidon-s-applic]

 ## Dependency Management

 In Maven, you use Dependency Management to manage the versions of the